Guys and Dolls: 1965 Fifteenth Anniversary production

-New York City Center 1955, 1965 and 1966 revivals
+NYC Center 1955, 1965-66 revivals

 New York City Center mounted short runs of the musical in 1955, 1965 and 1966.
 A production starring Walter Matthau as Nathan Detroit, Helen Gallagher as Adelaide, Ray Shaw as Sky and Leila Martin as Sarah had 31 performances, running from April 20 to May 1, and May 31 to June 12, 1955.

 Another presentation at City Center, with Alan King as Nathan Detroit, Sheila MacRae as Adelaide, Jerry Orbach as Sky and Anita Gillette as Sarah, ran for 15 performances from April 28 to May 9, 1965.
 A 1966 production, starring Jan Murray as Nathan Detroit, Vivian Blaine reprising her role as Adelaide, Hugh O'Brian as Sky, and Barbara Meister as Sarah, ran for 23 performances, from June 8 to June 26, 1966.

 1976 Broadway revival

 An all-black cast staged the first Broadway revival of Guys and Dolls opened on July 10, 1976, in previews, officially on July 21, at The Broadway Theatre.
-It starred Robert Guillaume as Nathan Detroit, Norma Donaldson as Miss Adelaide, James Randolph as Sky and Ernestine Jackson as Sarah Brown.
-Guillaume and Jackson were nominated for Tony and Drama Desk Awards, and Ken Page as Nicely-Nicely won a Theatre World Award.
+It starred Robert Guillaume as Nathan Detroit, Norma Donaldson as Miss Adelaide, Jimmy Randolph as Sky, Ernestine Jackson as Sarah Brown, and Ken Page as Nicely-Nicely Johnson.
+Guillaume and Jackson were nominated for Tony and Drama Desk Awards, and Page won a Theatre World Award.

 This production featured Motown-style musical arrangements by Danny Holgate and Horace Ott, and it was directed and choreographed by Billy Wilson.
 The entire production was under the supervision of Abe Burrows, and musical direction and choral arrangements were by Howard Roberts.

 The show closed on February 13, 1977, after 12 previews and 239 performances.
 A cast recording was released subsequent to the show's opening.

-1982 London revival
+1982 London; 1984 West End revival

-Laurence Olivier had wanted to play Nathan Detroit, and began rehearsals for a planned 1971 London revival of Guys and Dolls for the National Theatre Company then based at the Old Vic.
+Laurence Olivier wanted to play Nathan Detroit, and began rehearsals for a planned 1971 London revival of Guys and Dolls for the National Theatre Company then based at the Old Vic.
 However, due to poor health he had to stop, and his revival never happened.

 In 1982, Richard Eyre directed a major revival at London's National Theatre.
-Eyre called it a "re-thinking" of the musical, and his production featured an award-winning neon-lit set design inspired by Rudi Stern's 1979 book Let There Be Neon, and brassier orchestrations with vintage yet innovative harmonies.
-The show's choreography by David Toguri included a large-scale tap dance number of the "Guys and Dolls" finale, performed by the principals and entire cast.
-The revival opened March 9, 1982, and was an overnight sensation, running for nearly four years and breaking all box office records.
+Eyre called it a "re-thinking" of the musical, and his production featured a neon-lit set design inspired by Rudi Stern's 1979 book Let There Be Neon, and brassier orchestrations with vintage yet innovative harmonies.
+The show's choreography by David Toguri included a large-scale tap dance in the finale, performed by the principals and entire cast.
+The revival opened March 9, 1982, and was an overnight sensation, running for nearly four years and breaking box office records.
 The original cast featured Bob Hoskins as Nathan Detroit, Julia McKenzie as Adelaide, Ian Charleson as Sky and Julie Covington as Sarah.
-The production won five Olivier Awards, including for McKenzie and Eyre and for Best Musical.
-Eyre also won an Evening Standard Theatre Award, and Hoskins won the Critics' Circle Theatre Award.
+The production won five Olivier Awards, including Best Musical.